hyling/kean.github.io/_posts/2019-09-22-regex-compiler.markdown

 layout: post
 title: "Regex, Part 3: Compiler"
 subtitle: What are Type-2 (or <i>regular</i>) languages?
 How can Finite State Automation be used to recognize them?
 Where do regex fit into all this?
+description: What are Type-2 (or <i>regular</i>) languages?
+How can Finite State Automation be used to recognize them?
+Where do regex fit into all this?
 date: 2019-09-22 9:00:00 +0300
 category: programming
 tags: programming